-12. Use the Installation Settings screen to review and-if necessary-change several proposed installation settings.
+Use the Installation Settings screen to review and-if necessary-change several proposed installation settings.
 The current configuration is listed for each setting.
 To change it, click the headline.
-Some settings, such as firewall or SSH can directly be changed by clicking the respective links.
+Some settings, such as firewall or SSH, can be changed directly by clicking the respective links.

-Tip: Remote Access
+Important: Remote access

-Changes you can make here, can also be made later at any time from the installed system.
-However, if you need remote access directly after the installation, you should adjust the Firewall and SSH settings according to your needs.
+Changes you can make here can also be made later at any time from the installed system.
+However, if you need remote access right after the installation, you may need to open the SSH port in the Security settings.